Emily at her favourite cafe, photographed by Rocketday

 Foxglove Farm and the Centre for Arts, Ecology & Agriculture (a short drive from the market through picturesque rolling hills) is responsible for providing some of the market’s organic produce, eggs, grains, and legumes.
 Beyond demonstrating that organic community agriculture has sustainable and economical value, owner Michael Ableman and his partner Jeanne Marie Herman offer accommodation and seasonal workshops where they are joined by well-known and expert farmers, chefs, artists and ecologists to share their expertise.
 By bridging connections between farming, community and arts, Foxglove Farm takes a step back to its roots.

-Rocketday worked with Foxglove Farm and the Centre for Arts, Ecology & Agriculture to create a visual identity, website and print materials, which you can see at Behance.
+Rocketday worked with Foxglove Farm and the Centre for Arts, Ecology & Agriculture to create a visual identity, website and print materials.
 The snapshots below are from a visit to Foxglove Farm in Spring 2009, including visiting farm hands Susannah and Chris Adams.

 Alex photographed by Christian French, for Worldchanging